 Protection of data as a fundamental principle

-The security of our users’ personal data is very important to us.
-You can be assured that we will handle your data with extreme care and sensibility in order to ensure a high standard of security.
-As a matter of course, we abide by the provisions of the EU-Directive 95/46/EC on data protection and the national data protection laws.
+The security of our users’ data is very important to us.
+You can be assured that we will handle your data with extreme care and sensibility to ensure a high standard of security.
+As a matter of course, we abide by the provisions of the EU-Directive 95/46/EC on data protection as well as by the provisions of the General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) and the national data protection laws.
 As a result personal data is only collected and processed within the bounds set up in these privacy policies.
-Privacy when using Adhocracy1.
-European Servers

-Data on the platform will be exclusively saved on European servers, for which the European data protection law applies.
-2. Registration
+Data on the platform will be exclusively saved on European servers, to which the European data protection law applies.

-If you are a minor (under 18 years old), you declare through registration that your parents or legal custodians are in agreement with your use of the platform and the data processing operations described in this Privacy Statement.4.
-Retraction
+If you are a minor (under 18 years old), you declare through registration that your parents or legal custodians agree with your use of the platform and the data processing operations described in this Privacy Statement.

 a) Stock data